woobe-studio/HOME-BUDGET-WEB/README.md

-# 🎉 Django Home Budget Web App 🎉
+# 🎉 Django Home Budget Web App 🎉 (3th semester, late 2023 - early 2024)

 College Project for managing funds and accounts with a register/login system, profile view, and OAuth.